Review of Global Studies

 Author’s Name

-On the title page file, immediately below the title on the first page, the authors name should be given in italics flush left, followed by the author’s position and institutional affiliation (in roman); followed by the e-mail address.
+On the title page file, the author’s name should appear immediately below the title on the first page, aligned to the left and presented in italics.
+This should be followed by the author’s designation and institutional affiliation in roman typeface, along with the author’s email address.

 Abstract and Keywords

-Each article should be accompanied by an abstract of about 150 words and five key words.
+Each article must include an abstract of approximately 150 words along with five keywords.

 Headings